Pranichek/WebQuiz/README.md

 Planet.quiz is a fully-fledged example of a modern web application using the Flask server-side framework and a relational database.
 It covers key aspects of backend and frontend development, access logic, data storage and processing, as well as integration with artificial intelligence.
 It also demonstrates principles of working with users, managing a database that stores user data, and using Flask along with several Python libraries.
 The web application shows how to connect and utilize a database and how AI can be integrated into the workflow.
 This project is valuable not only as a learning example but also as a foundation for custom solutions by other developers.
 It showcases the integration of essential technologies in a real-world application, making it a potential template for creating educational platforms, assessment services, internal HR tools, or any applications requiring knowledge evaluation.
-The code and architecture of Planet.quiz can be adapted for various purposes — from building surveys to deploying a SaaS platform that supports custom tests, result analytics, and AI functionality.
+The code and architecture of Planet.quiz can be adapted for various purposes — from building surveys to deploying a SaaS platform (Software as a Service, a model that provides software as a service over the Internet, i.e. works without installation), that supports custom tests, result analytics, and AI functionality.

 To create an account, you need to: